anh-ld/notes-0420/agile.md

     + product owner (po)
     + development team (dev team)
   - devided into sprints
-    + po creates product backlog that includes to-do features
+    + PO creates product backlog that includes to-do features
-    + dev team work with PO to create plan for each sprint
+    + dev team works with PO to create plans for each sprint
     + dev team implement features
     + dev team update progress frequently and do daily scrum
-    + sprint is iterated until all the features in backlog are done
+    + sprint is iterated until all the features are done